DucVu20/CPI/README.md

 ## XCLKGenerator
 This block is literally a clock divider, depending on the maximum frequency of your FPGA design, you can divide it to generate expected XCLK for the camera.
 # SoC Integration of the interface on ChipYard platfrom
 The class for integrating the entire design into a system on chip on Chipyard platform is OV7670.scala.
 The class for configuring hardware of the CPI is in CPIParams, and configuration, control, status registers are located in CPIMMIO.
-Sofware file for playing around with the interface is located in /main/src/test/scala/cpi/OV7670.c.
-To compile the C file for the RISCV based core, run *make OV7670.riscv*.
+Sofware file for playing around with the interface is located in ./embeddedSoftware/OV7670.c.
+To compile the C file for the RISCV based core in chipyard platform, run *make OV7670.riscv*.
 ## MMIO details
 ![image](https://user-images.githubusercontent.com/63137043/138415144-42276c3b-ba8a-4e48-b5a0-387dff0b14d3.png)
 ![image](https://user-images.githubusercontent.com/63137043/138415212-ac3ab355-6a2f-47a8-8ad7-1c4d9ffae341.png)